EVENTS

 Crafting Heritage: The Art of Holocaust Remembrance – A Homage to David Friedmann

-Beit Terezin invites you to a fascinating zoom lecture in collaboration with the Ghetto Fighters’ House
+Beit Terezin in collaboration with the Ghetto Fighters’ House

 Guest Speaker: Liz Elsby